forgod01/5094-2016-2017/ftc_app-master/README.md

 The FTC Driver Station app is available through Google Play.

 To use this SDK, download/clone the entire project to your local computer.
-Use Android Studio to import the folder  ("Import project (Eclipse ADT, Gradle, etc.)").
+Use Android Studio to import the folder  ("Import project (Eclipse ADT, Gradle, etc.)")

 Documentation for the FTC SDK are included with this repository.
 There is a subfolder called "doc" which contains several subfolders: